• Home

-This Garlic Honey Shrimp recipe is insanely easy to make yet spectacular and loaded with tons of flavor!
-It’s made in one skillet, with only 8 ingredients, and ready in under 20 minutes!!
-These plump, succulent shrimp are sticky, sweet, subtly spicy and definitely belong on your table!
+This Garlic Honey Shrimp recipe is insanely easy to make, yet SO flavorful and delicious!
+These sticky shrimp are made in one skillet, with just 8 ingredients, and ready in under 20 minutes!!
+These plump, succulent shrimp are sweet, subtly spicy and a huge fan favorite!

 You can serve this simple shrimp recipe as an appetizer with plenty of toothpicks and napkins!
 Or, pair them with rice, noodles or roasted vegetables for an easy weeknight dinner your family will love!